What Does an Africa Safari Cost?

 - South Africa provides unique safaris with easy travel access from Johannesburg.
 You can partake in an affordable African safari with many creature comforts.
 While you’ll still be able to see a variety of wildlife, it doesn’t have the same numbers of wildlife as you can see in East Africa’s Great Migration.
 Of all Southern Africa locations, South Africa offers your best chance at getting a budget safari package.

-Your safari guide is probably the most important element to having a successful African safaris trip.
+Your safari guide is probably the most important element to having a successful African safari.
 You’ll want to make sure that your safari guide is knowledgeable and skilled – even if this adds to the overall price of your safari trip.

 - Self Drive Safaris – Avoid self travel options.
 While a relatively inexpensive option, we don’t recommend you spend your African safari driving around in remote regions of foreign countries with large, dangerous animals around your vehicle.
 There are much safer ways to travel the African continent.
 Skip the self drive safari and get a guide.
 Guides know the best viewing places for animals.
 They also understand and can properly deal with animal behaviors, and know how to get help if needed.